PedrouNunes/PedrouNunes/README.md

 🔭 I am currently studying Computer Science at IFSC-LAGES and pursuing a master’s degree in Computer Engineering and Internet of Things at IPBeja;

-😀 The programming languages I am most proficient in are Java and C#;

 ⚡ Fun fact: I really enjoy sports.

 <div>